jank-lang/jank-lang.org/resources/src/blog/2025-04-01-jank-has-been-renamed.md

 ## Other benefits
-So, in terms of practical differences, the file extension of GRADY sources will change from `.jank` to `.grr`.
+So, in terms of practical differences, the file extension of GRADY sources will change from `.jank` to `.GRR`.
 This will help keep GRADY code lean and mean.

 While I hadn't yet publicized how jank users would be called, I was originally thinking janksters or maybe jankies.
 None of that matters, now, since we'll all